 Aside from having a regular business account with my Belgian bank and an international PayPal account, I started using TransferWise as a way to get paid in foreign currency without having to pay any fees.
 Unlike PayPal, Transferwise doesn’t charge a fee when you receive money.
 Their Borderless account functions as a collection of virtual foreign bank accounts through which you can send and receive money in various currencies.
 You only pay for transfers.

 Superstar Blogging is a multi-course travel blogging school created by the biggest travel blogger out there, Matthew N. Kepnes from famous Nomadic Matt.
 His The Business of Travel Blogging course focuses on turning your travel blog into a money making business by creating your own products and working with affiliate partners.
 It covers all the basics for beginning bloggers, from how to create a blog on WordPress to growing traffic, and ads in-depth information through webinars and interviews.
 While there are some other features as well, the real gem for me is the secret Facebook group.
-Read my review here.
+Read my review of this travel blogging course here.

 Click here for more information.